About Us

 • Financial covenants: Conditions regarding minimum turnover, debt-to-equity ratios, or other financial parameters the borrower must maintain

-• NRB compliance: For BFI-issued business loans, the agreement must comply with NRB single borrower limits and sector exposure caps
+• NRB compliance: For BFI-issued business loans, the agreement must comply with NRB unified directives on sector exposure caps and risk management requirements

 Digital and Electronic Loan Agreements